Follow This Simple And Detailed Guide If You Want To Start A Successful Blog And Make Money From It!

 This post is based on my personal experience of blogging (including amateur blogging mistakes we all do while starting a blog).
-I will share the detailed process that you can follow to find out how to start a successful money making blog; its optimization & monetization.
+I will share the detailed process that you can follow to find out how to start a successful blog and get paid for it; its optimization & monetization.

 Please note: This article contains links.
 I may receive a small commission if you make a purchase through a link.
 Please read our disclosure and how we make money.
 I only mention products and services that I’m truly a fan of (or that I personally use).

 Don’t know if you should start a blog?
 Read this first to know why should start a blog and why you should not.

-How to Start a Successful Money Making Blog (Step by Step Guide)
+How to Start a Successful blog and make Money off a Blog (Step by Step Guide)

-So here are the crucial steps that you have to follow and learn while starting a successful blog.
+So here are the crucial steps that you have to follow to learn how to be a blogger and make money.

 Step 1: Select a Profitable Niche